Best in Travel is here! Discover 2025’s destinations

-Fiji has an earned reputation as an island paradise.
-Sandy beaches, turquoise waters, and private island resorts are found throughout the 333-island archipelago.
+Fiji has earned its stellar reputation as an island paradise.
+Pristine sandy beaches, turquoise waters and ultra-luxurious private island resorts are scattered throughout the archipelago.

-But if you'd like to dive in a bit deeper than your resort pool, we've done the hard work for you and rounded up the most incredible things to do in Fiji.
+But if you'd like to dive in a bit deeper than your resort pool, we've done the hard work for you and rounded up the most incredible things to do across this beautiful island nation.

 A trip to Fiji is a DIY adventure that involves nature and immersion into Fijian culture.
-No matter whether you spend your days snorkeling over rainbow reefs, searching for waterfalls on lush trails, sipping kava with new friends or lounging on a sandy beach, you’re bound to have a good time on these islands.
+No matter whether you spend your days snorkeling over rainbow reefs, searching for waterfalls on lush trails, sipping kava with new friends or swaying gently in a hammock, you’re bound to have a good time.

 1. Visit a village and experience life the Fijian way

-Anyone who has ever pulled ashore to a Fijian island resort can testify to being greeted warmly and with welcoming songs, but to really get familiar with this beautiful place, head to a homestay or visit a village.
-Homestays provide an unmatchable, authentic insight into the real Fiji – you’ll be living with a Fijian family, like a Fijian family.
+Anyone who has ever pulled ashore to a Fijian island resort can testify to the warm greeting and welcoming songs, but to really get familiar with this beautiful place, head to a homestay or visit a village.
+Homestays provide an unmatchable, authentic insight into the real Fiji – you’ll be living with a local family, safe in the knowledge your tourist dollars are going straight to the community.

 While you’re more likely to catch a meke (lively performance enacting ancient lore) at a resort than a village, there’s a good chance you’ll be treated to a slow-cooked lovo (pit oven) feast.
 Expect loaded plates of succulent meat and fish, plenty of local root vegetables (cassava, taro, yams) and palusami (tinned beef or vegetables, onion and coconut cream wrapped in taro leaves).